Woburn, Grenada

 What do expats find most challenging?

 "Expats in Woburn often find the pace of life to be a significant challenge, as the local culture is much more relaxed and slower than what they may be used to.
 The language barrier can also be a challenge, as while English is the official language, many locals speak Grenadian Creole.
 Understanding and adapting to local customs and etiquette can also be difficult for some expats.
 Additionally, the lack of certain amenities and services that they may be accustomed to in their home countries can be a challenge.
-Lastly, while Grenada is generally safe, expats may find the local approach to safety and security to be different from what they are used to," wrote one member in Woburn.
+Lastly, while Grenada is generally safe, expats may find the local approach to safety and security to be different from what they are used to," said one expat in Woburn.

 Is there a lot of crime in Woburn?